DLC-link/gitbook-docs/architecture/tech-stack.md

 **Closing the DLC**

-Starting in the top left of the diagram, and following the purple "open DLC" line.
+Starting in the top left of the diagram, and following the purple "Close DLC" line.

 1. An event occurs on the smart blockchain, such as repaying a loan or otherwise triggering the close flow of the vault.
 This calls the _close-dlc_ function on the DLC.Link smart contract.
 2. That is picked up by the attestors, which publish a **DLC attestation** signature.